lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Windows, Timers, Counters, Intergrity Checking {#MiscTools}

+When fragmented, a SCHC Packet is broken down into pieces (called tile?).
+Each SCHC Fragment carries (at least) one piece (tile) in its Payload.
-Some SCHC F/R modes may handle SCHC Fragments as collections, called windows.
+Some SCHC F/R modes may handle consecutive SCHC Fragments as sets, called windows.
+When windowing is used, the windows MUST be numbered from 0 upward when enumerating the tiles from the start of the SCHC Packet to its end.
-When windowing is used, information on the correct reception of the SCHC Fragments belonging to a window is grouped together and may be sent back as a SCHC ACK.
+When windowing is used, information on the correct reception of the SCHC Fragments belonging to the same window MUST be grouped together and MAY be sent back as a SCHC ACK.
-Whatever the windowing choice, a SCHC ACK may report on the reception of all the SCHC Fragments composing a fragmented SCHC Packet.
+The window size is the maximum number of SCHC Fragments that may be grouped together in a window.

 Some SCHC F/R modes can use the following timers and counters